Kenmak77/skills-github-pages/README.md

 2. Remplace the Dolphin.exe by the new one (Keep 'Project + FR Netplay and Offline')

-3. Launch it and click on the update bonton
+3. Launch it and click on the update button

 4. (Optional) Delete the old Launcher files if you have more than 2